mars64/bassface/README.md

 At the time of this writing, `bassface` can:

-* if given permission, kick/ban users for using words that match a static list, and report the action to a list of users
+* if given permission, kick/ban users for using words that match a static list, and report the action to a list of users (responds to channel messages with specific content)
-* hello world
+* hello world (`!bassface`)
-* randomly respond to other bots in the channel
+* randomly respond to other bots in the channel (responds to channel messages with specific content)
-* send random ascii boobs based on word matches from other users
+* send random ascii boobs based on word matches from other users (responds to channel messages with specific content)
-* query the [discogs.com](https://www.discogs.com) database in various ways
+* query the [discogs.com](https://www.discogs.com) database in various ways (!discogs)
-* register itself to `nickserv`
+* register itself to `nickserv` (responds to specific direct messages from specific users)
-* post links to listen to the [jungletrain.net](https://www.discogs.com) radio stream
+* post links to listen to the [jungletrain.net](https://www.discogs.com) radio stream (`!streams` or `!pls`)
-* respond with some text when some other text matches
+* respond with some text when some other text matches (`whagwarn?`)

 ## usage